Timeline of the 2012 Gaza War: 20 November

 Hamas gunmen in Gaza executed six Palestinians who were accused of collaborating with Israel.
 According to a Hamas security source quoted on Hamas' Aqsa Radio, the men were "caught red-handed" with cameras and hi-tech equipment.
 The body of one of the alleged collaborators was chained to a motorcycle and dragged through the streets.

 In the West Bank, Palestinians protested the Israeli attacks at multiple locations.
 In some instances, protesters threw stones and Molotov cocktails at IDF troops and Israel Border Police gendarmes, who responded with crowd-dispersal means.
 One Palestinian man was shot dead in Halhul after attacking a soldier, and another Palestinian was shot while throwing a Molotov cocktail at an Israeli neighborhood in Hebron.
 In addition, Palestinians pelted Israeli civilian vehicles, attempted to block a road, and laid stones which caused damage to civilian vehicles.

 The building housing Agence France-Presse's office was hit by Israel.
 Three rockets were reported to have hit the building.
 No one was injured.
 IDF says they were targeting a Hamas intelligence operations center on 7th floor of the building.
-An missile strike killed three Palestinian journalists in their cars.
+A missile strike killed three Palestinian journalists in their cars.
 Two of the journalists were cameramen for Al-Aqsa.
 Another missile killed an employee for Al Quds Educational Radio while he was driving in his car.
 Israel acknowledged the attack, claiming they had ties to militants and were Hamas operatives.

 United States Secretary of State Hillary Clinton arrived in Tel Aviv in a visit to Israel to try to promote a ceasefire.
-She had talks with Israeli Prime Minister Benjamin Netanyahu.
+She had talks with Israeli prime minister Benjamin Netanyahu.
 She did not meet with Hamas, due to the United States designating Hamas as a terrorist organization.
-Egypt's President Mohammed Morsi declared on the 20th that there would be a deal that day.
+Egypt's president Mohammed Morsi declared on the 20th that there would be a deal that day.
 However, talks failed and violence continued.
 A Hamas spokesman said later that night that a deal was close.